missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 ### [heliohost.org](https://www.heliohost.org/)

 This service is volunteer run and looks pretty good on the surface, including full cPanel provision.
-However I've had some difficulties with immediately locked accounts and periods of server downtime.
+However I've had some difficulties with accounts locking on a very sensitive wrong-password trigger, as well as periods of server downtime.
 I'll come back to this one to give it another go.